2023 Gaff-n-Go Event Information

 The lineman’s belt and hooks will be hanging on a structure simulating hanging in a truck bin, with safety straps snapped into D- ring and belt unbuckled.

-Rubber gloves are inside the glove bag at the start of the event and are required for the climber, ground to ground.
+Rubber gloves are (will be) inside the glove bag at the start of the event and are required for the climber, ground to ground.
 Rubber gloves are also required for the groundman or journeyman if they intend to come into contact with the handline or pole prior to opening the disconnect.

 The 40-foot pole will be framed as follows: